shantanu-collab/Wordcloud/README.md

 Comparing on different performances :

-Python is able to acheive the task with giving all the features, but its a bit time taking as we need to write few lines of code when we compare all, https://www.wordclouds.com/ is the most user-friendly and has lot of functionality
+Python is able to acheive the task with giving all the features, but its a bit time taking as we need to write few lines of code, when we compare all, https://www.wordclouds.com/ is the most user-friendly and has lot of functionality